Supraśl: Ecclesiastical History

 Supraśl is also a titular bishopric of the Polish Orthodox Church.

+Demographics

 Culture and heritage

 It is the home of the Supraśl Lavra, founded by Aleksander Chodkiewicz, one of six Eastern Orthodox monasteries for men in Poland.
 The Codex of Supraśl, the oldest Slavic literary work in Poland and one of the oldest of its kind in the world, is named after the Supraśl Lavra.
 Since September 2007 it has been on UNESCO's Memory of the World list.
 The Museum of Icons is located in the Chodkiewicz Palace within the monastery complex.

 Other historic landmarks include the Buchholtz Palace, which now houses the Art High School, the Catholic churches of Our Lady Queen of Poland and of the Holy Trinity, the town hall, cinema, a 19th-century park and historic wooden architecture.